jjazzboss/JJazzLab/README.md

 Developers can easily add music generation capabilities or try new ideas, without taking care of all the "plumbing".

+## JJazzLab Toolkit

+The [JJazzLab Toolkit](https://github.com/jjazzboss/JJazzLabToolkit)  is a single standalone jar (all dependencies are included) which contains the JJazzLab core (no GUI).

+It makes it easy to experiment with JJazzLab models and algorithms, or create your own plugins.

 ## Download

 Visit [www.jjazzlab.org](https://www.jjazzlab.org) for ready-to-use installers for Win, Linux and Mac.